Last Updated on

 All-suite modern-furnished rooms hush in harmonious earth tones: wooden louvered shades and built-ins, granite grey drapes, sand-hued travertine floors and shower, backlit mirrors.

-Ask for a river view, and center yourself while watching barges and boat traffic slip by Jersey City skyscrapers.
+Ask for a river view.
+Center yourself while watching barges and boat traffic slip by Jersey City skyscrapers.

 Things To Do At Conrad Hotel NYC